tholonia/book/chapters/INDEXED/580-I-Market_Data.md

 Given the arguments made so far, it should not be surprising that certain patterns exist, albeit obscured, within seemingly random data, such as the stock market.

 One test that anyone can test for themselves shows such a hidden pattern.
-In the example, we are 14 months of data (632,869 values) from the 1-minute chart of Bitcoin/ USD-Tether (BTC/USDT) from the Binance exchange from Jan 1, 2021, to Feb 14, 2022.
+In the example, we have 14 months of data (632,869 values) from the 1-minute chart of Bitcoin/ USD-Tether (BTC/USDT) from the Binance exchange from Jan 1, 2021, to Feb 14, 2022.

 Start at the beginning of the data and take a series of values, such as 16, 24, 32, etc., consecutive values.
 In this example, we will use 16  consecutive values.
 This means we have a 632,853 (or 632,869 - 16) sets of 16 values that looks something like: